salylgw/gammath_spot/README.rst

 1. numpy
 2. pandas
+3. pandas_datareader
-3. ta-lib (Install ta-lib using miniconda in case you run into problem: `conda install -c conda-forge ta-lib`)
+4. ta-lib (Install ta-lib using miniconda in case you run into problem: `conda install -c conda-forge ta-lib`)
-4. yfinance
+5. yfinance
-5. pykalman
+6. pykalman
-6. statsmodels
+7. statsmodels
-7. sklearn
+8. sklearn
-8. matplotlib (Install matplotlib using miniconda in case you run into problem: `conda install matplotlib`)
+9. matplotlib (Install matplotlib using miniconda in case you run into problem: `conda install matplotlib`)
-9. backtesting
+10. backtesting

 # WHERE to get source code without installing